petergeoghegan/pg_hexedit/README.md

 [pg_filedump](https://wiki.postgresql.org/wiki/Pg_filedump).
 The pg_hexedit
 frontend executable generates wxHexEditor format XML.  pg_hexedit also provides "convenience" bash scripts.
-The scripts automate everything: they take the name of a table or index, connect to a database and find where the relevant file is located, generate wxHexEditor format XML for those files, and open the wxHexEditor GUI to display the file with tags and annotations.
+The scripts automate everything: they take the name of a table or index as an argument, connect to a database and find where the underlying file for the table or index is located, generate wxHexEditor format XML for the relevant file, and open the wxHexEditor GUI to display the relevant file with tags and annotations.

-The type of each block (whether it's a heap block, B-Tree index block, or other type of index block) is determined automatically based on the contents of the page's special section.
-Heuristics are used to identify the page type of each and every block.
-The block size listed in the first block found in the input file is assumed for the entire file.

 ### Annotation, tags, and the use of color